All Episodes

 So there may be a contract broad element to this scandal.

-Uh and that makes uh Rod Joffrey.
+And that makes Rod Joffrey.

-But let me ask you this what is taking Durham so long.
+But let me ask you this.

-Um and and yet nothing ever seems to happen.
+And yet nothing ever seems to happen.

 He didn't say the word infiltrate.

-That was pointed out that I think it was Cash Patel who said that and it got repeated.
+I think it was Kash Patel who said that, and it got repeated.

-Okay, so but when you talk about but he does use the term data mining.
+Okay, so, but when you talk about, but he does use the term data mining.

 That term he does use.

-Now, data mining doesn't mean you break into a server, my understanding, and I'm not the biggest tech guy, so you can help me out.
+My understanding, and I'm not the biggest tech guy, so you can help me out.

-My understanding is that there's ways that you can find out where the traffic from a particular building is going to, and then make inferences based on that.
+My understanding is that there's ways that you can find out where the traffic from a particular building is going to and then make inferences based on that.

 Is that a good analysis?